DBBrowne/obtuse-code-challenge-binary-search-walk/README.md

 >(ie returns index of nearest match to each element of inputB (walking right to find max index = max count of lower scores).
 - Pre-allocating the output array offers a significant speed up at larger input sizes.

-After further research, a method to continue using the binary search method to find the upper bound of matching elements exists, ofeirng the fastest solution to this problem: https://stackoverflow.com/a/41956372/15995918
+After further research, a method to continue using the binary search method to find the insertion point / upper bound of matching elements exists, offering the fastest solution to this problem: https://stackoverflow.com/a/41956372/15995918

 ```js